zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 will be in a pending state until sufficient number of approvals is received.

 - Parameters:
-    - `address`
+    - `validator_address`: string // the tendermint validator address; bech32 encoded
-- In State: Same as in Tendermint/Cosmos-sdk
+- In State:
+  - `validator` store
+  - `1:<Validator Address>` : `<Validator + List of Approvals>`
 - Who can send:
     - Trustee
 - CLI command:
-    -   `zblcli tx validator propose-unjail-node .... `
+    -   `zblcli tx validator propose-unjail-node --validator-address=<validator address> --from=<trustee>.... `
 - REST API:
     -   POST `/validators/unjailed`

 #### APPROVE_UNJAIL_VALIDATOR_NODE
-Approves unjail of the Validator node by a Trustee.
+Approves unjail of the Validator node from jailed state and returning to the active validator state.

-The validator is not unjailed until sufficient number of Trustees approve it.
+If more than 1 Trustee approval is required to unjail a node, the node still will be in a jailed state until sufficient number of approvals is received.

+If 1 Trustee approval is required to unjail a nod or sufficient number of approvals is received, the node will be unjailed and returned to the active validator set.

 - Parameters:
-    - `address`
+    - `validator_address`: string // the tendermint validator address; bech32 encoded
-- In State: Same as in Tendermint/Cosmos-sdk
+- In State:
+  - `validator` store
+  - `1:<Validator Address>` : `<Validator + List of Approvals>`
 - Who can send:
     - Trustee
 - CLI command:
-    -   `zblcli tx validator approve-unjail-node .... `
+    -   `zblcli tx validator approve-unjail-node --validator-address=<validator address> --from=<trustee>.... `
 - REST API:
-    -   PATCH `/validators/unjailed/<address>`
+    -   PATCH `/validators/unjailed/<validator_address>`

 #### GET_ALL_VALIDATORS
-Gets all validator nodes.
+Gets the list of all validator nodes from the store.

-Note: All validators (active and jailed) are be returned by default.
+Note: All stored validator nodes (`active` and `jailed`) will be returned by default.
-In order to get an active validator set use `state` query parameter.
+In order to get an active validator set use `state` query parameter or specific command [VALIDATOR_SET](#validator_set).

 - Parameters:
   - `skip`: optional(int)  - number records to skip (`0` by default)